 Choose non-toxic.
 Ditch the Teflon and plastic containers.
 Instead, go for safe materials such as glass, stainless steel, and cast-iron.

-One response to “My Green Kitchen: The Ultimate Guide to an Eco-Friendly Kitchen”
+5 responses to “My Green Kitchen: The Ultimate Guide to an Eco-Friendly Kitchen”